archql/TetrisWin/README.md

  If timeout value became 0, client removes corresponding ping record.

- Ping messages contains full game frame so your game can visualized remotely with 200 ms precision.
+ Ping messages contains full game frame so your game can be visualized remotely with 200 ms precision.

 #### What is '.amid' files?
 '.amid' file -- its file with short midi messages, every message is 4 bytes long,